National Dish Lebanon: Harak Osbaou (Recipe)

 Step-by-step instructions

-- Add the lamb and cook until it is browned through.
+- Add the pasta and cook for a further 8–10 minutes until tender.

 Gluten-free / lactose-free version